Fung Hoi Man: Hong Kong Polytechnic University Football Team

-In the 2024-25 season, Fung Ka-wan took on the role of head coach for the university football team and led the squad to victory in the Hong Kong Tertiary Institutions Sports Association Men's Football Competition, winning the championship.
+In the 2024–25 season, Fung took on the role of head coach for the university football team and led the squad to victory in the Hong Kong Tertiary Institutions Sports Association Men's Football Competition, winning the championship.
 This marked the Polytechnic University's return to the Intercollegiate Cup title after six years.

 Women's Football

 In 2001, Fung began coaching the Jockey Club Ti-I College women's football team and led the team to win the inter-school football championship for ten consecutive years, completing a remarkable ten-year reign before leaving the team.

-In the 2004-05 season, he served as the head coach of the Sha Tin Sports Association women's football team, leading them to a third-place finish in the women's football league in his first season.
+In the 2004–05 season, he served as the head coach of the Shatin women's football team, leading them to a third-place finish in the women's football league in his first season.

-In August 2022, Fung, one of the founders of Hoi King, took over as head coach of the women's team, subsequently achieving third place in the Jockey Club Women's Football League (Division B) in the 2023-24 and 2024-25 seasons.
+In August 2022, Fung, one of the founders of Hoi King, took over as head coach of the women's team, subsequently achieving third place in the Jockey Club Women's Football League (Division B) in the 2023–24 and 2024–25 seasons.

+Kowloon City

+On 17 November 2025, Fung was appointed as the head coach of Kowloon City, which marked his return to the top flight after 5 years.